Pritzio/backend/.docs/api/STORE_PRODUCTS_API_ENDPOINTS.md

 - **UI Support**: Categories include color and icon fields for frontend display
 - **Product Counting**: Automatic tracking of products per category

+### Store Management

+The system automatically manages stores from scraping data:

+- **Automatic Creation**: Stores are created automatically from `product.storeName` field
+- **Minimal Data**: Auto-created stores use only essential fields (name, website if provided)
+- **Default Values**: Auto-created stores have sensible defaults (ONLINE type, ACTIVE status, OTHER category)
+- **Verification Required**: Auto-created stores need manual verification (`isVerified: false`)
+- **Product Association**: Products are automatically associated with their respective stores
+- **Metadata Preservation**: Store creation information is preserved in store metadata

+### Price Management

+The system manages product prices with the following characteristics:

+- **Integer Format**: Prices are stored as integers without decimals (e.g., 1390 for $13.90)
+- **No Currency**: No currency field is used - prices are stored as raw numbers
+- **Scraping Integration**: Prices are automatically extracted and converted from scraping data
+- **Original Preservation**: Original price data is preserved in `metadata.originalPrice`

 ## 🔗 Related Documentation

 - [Categories API](./CATEGORIES_API_ENDPOINTS.md) - Category management endpoints